YizYah/ava-recipes/README.md

 # ava-recipes README

-A set of snippets intended for the free [crash course webinar](https://youtu.be/i0NsmEfn0XU) on unit testing  a node typescript application using ava.
+A set of snippets intended for the free [crash course webinar](https://youtu.be/eqBW9q-KtVM) on unit testing  a node typescript application using ava.
 Check out the [Repo for the class](https://github.com/YizYah/testingWebinar) and its [wiki](https://github.com/YizYah/testingWebinar/wiki) which gives an explanation of all of the recipes.

-It's intended for students there, but in truth it could be useful for anyone.
+The goal of the Testing Recipes approach is to provide a simple yet robust and quick way of building tests.
+Whether or not you use proper TDD, a test runner is a highly underutilized tool for confirming that new code is working as you develop it.
+Part of the problem is confusion about the core concepts, which the webinar attempts to help.

+To use them, you should at least check out the [wiki](https://github.com/YizYah/testingWebinar/wiki) mentioned above.
 ## Features

 There are two sets of snippets for typescript test files: